Knee CT scanCAT scan - knee; Computed axial tomography scan - knee; Computed tomography scan - knee

 Risks of CT scans include:

-Let your doctor know if you have ever had an allergic reaction to injected contrast dye.
+Let your provider know if you have ever had an allergic reaction to injected contrast dye.

-- If you need to have this kind of contrast, your doctor may give you antihistamines (such as Benadryl) or steroids before the test.
+- If you need to have this kind of contrast, you may need antihistamines (such as Benadryl) or steroids before the test.